Build a gaming PC in 2017 – The Complete Guide (Updated!)

 Graphics: EVGA GeForce GTX 1080

 The graphics card is one of the most important components of your entire system to consider when building a gaming PC.
 If your graphics can’t keep up, the entire game is frustrating and hard to play.
-The GTX 1080 is the most powerful card that you can buy.
+The GTX 1080 is the most powerful card that you can buy today.
 It runs the brand new “pascal” graphics processor which offers a number of improvements for 3D gaming and Virtual Reality.
 Unfortunately, games haven’t quite caught up on this card yet.
 You likely won’t notice a huge improvement with this card versus a slightly less expensive 980.
 However, as soon as games start taking advantage of Nvidia’s new graphics technology the old cards will be left in the dust.
 This card guarantees incredible performance in both the latest games and the games of tomorrow.

 Power: EVGA SuperNOVA 850